josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/🧭_how_authoritarian_drift_feels_from_the_inside.md

 ---

 ## 🏮 Footer
-**How Authoritarian Drift Feels From the Inside** is part of Polaris’ Democratic Drift Phenomenology cluster.
+*🧭 How Authoritarian Drift Feels From the Inside* is part of Polaris’ Democratic Drift Phenomenology cluster.
 It validates lived experience as a diagnostic tool and maps the early emotional signatures of a system slipping into authoritarian modes.

 Crosslinks:
 - 🧯 *prevent_as_political_atomisation_engine*
 - 🧩 *asymmetric_democratic_policing*
 - 📛 *bureaucratic_memory_failure_and_identity_contamination*

+_Last updated: 2025-12-19_